WeiRui-Wang/gemini-deprecate-show-more/README.md

 * `manifest.json`: Defines the extension's properties, permissions, and core components.
 * `background.js`: Service worker managing state, icon updates, and communication with content scripts.
-* `content_script.js`: Injected into Gemini pages to handle the logic for finding and interacting with "show more" elements.
+* `content_script.js`: Injected into Gemini interface to handle the logic for finding and interacting with "show more" elements.
 * `popup.html` & `popup.js`: Define the structure and logic for the extension's popup interface.
 * `images/`: Contains icons used by the extension.
 * `128.png`: The primary 128x128 icon for the extension (as referenced in `manifest.json` to be located in the `images` folder).